What is the SnapFast system and how does it work?

 If you have bought a plasmid that is designed for a completely different purpose to the one you have purchased then we may not be able to swap it without good justification.
 If the insert you bought was flanked by the wrong restriction sites we should be able to change it provided you bought it within the last 28 days.

-We have patent pending on the SnapFastTM concept and system as well as the sequence of the core vector.
-Our patents are there to protect our materials from being re-created, or sold on, by other organizations, not so that we can charge licence fees.
-Most of our vectors are free to use to produce reagents for profit (provided you are not a plasmid sales company).
-There are some exceptions where other third party organizations impose restrictions on the sequences we sell.
+Yes, we have patent pending on the SnapFastTM concept and system as well as the sequence of the core vector.
+There are also instances where other third party organizations impose restrictions on the sequences we sell.
 When this is the case it will be clearly written on the detailed product sheet.
 If you have a specific question relating to intellectual property, please do not hesitate to contact us.

 We appreciate that it is in the spirit of academia to share vectors and DNA, however, we are trying hard to keep our cost low to allow us to provide DNA to you at the lowest possible price.
 The majority of the profits produced from SnapFastTM sales are re-distributed into various avenues of development and research to allow increased versatility and to increase the range of compatible inserts and genes we sell.
 If we encourage the widespread sharing of our un-modifed vectors and inserts it would make it very difficult for us to continue to develop and distribute our DNA at a reasonable cost, and the price of your future purchases may increase accordingly.